 For ransomware resiliency for Veeam Agent for Linux, putting backups on a different file system will be very easy to do with the seamless integration with Veeam Availability Suite.
 In this way, backups of Veeam Agent for Linux systems can be placed in Veeam Backup & Replication repositories.
 They also can be used in the Backup Copy Job function.
 This way, the Linux backups can be placed on different file systems to avoid propagation of ransomware across the source Linux system and the backups.
 The Backup Copy Job of Veeam Agent for Linux is shown below writing Linux backups to a Windows Server 2016 ReFS backup repository:

-Now, let’s talk about Microsoft operating systems and resiliency against ransomware when it comes to backups.
+Now, let’s talk about Microsoft operating systems and protection against ransomware when it comes to backups.
 Veeam Endpoint Backup FREE will soon be renamed to Veeam Agent for Microsoft Windows.
 Let’s explain this changing situation here briefly.
 Veeam Endpoint Backup FREE was announced at VeeamON in 2014 and since it has been available, it has been downloaded over 1,000,000 times.
 From the start, it has always provided backup Availability for desktop and server-class Windows operating systems.
 However, it didn’t have the application-aware image processing support and technical support service.
 Veeam Agent for Microsoft Windows will introduce these key capabilities as well as many more.

 For Veeam Agent for Microsoft Windows, you also can put backups on several different storage options.
 Everything from NAS systems to removable storage, a Linux path, tape media, a deduplication appliance when integrated with Veeam Availability Suite and more.
 The removable storage is of interest as it may be the only realistic option for many PC or laptop systems.
 A while ago, Veeam implemented a feature to eject removable media at the completion of a backup job.
 This option is available in the scheduling option and when the backup target is a removable media and is shown below: